appetrosyan/appetrosyan.github.io/blog/rants/emacs.md

 Not a huge fan of how things turned out, because I was ready to go on a long tirade about how utterly misguided the entirety of plan9 was, but fortunately for plan9, their software doesn't even run.

 ::: warning
-You suckless buffoons should consider making your programs ACTUALLY SUCK LESS, INSTEAD OF WRITING ABOUT IT!
+You suck-less buffoons should consider making your programs ACTUALLY SUCK LESS, INSTEAD OF WRITING ABOUT IT!

 IF YOU HAVE TO **SAY** that your programs SUCK LESS, then you're probably part of the problem.
 :::

 # Appendix: In the beginning
-Why did I end up on emacs?
+Why did I end up on Emacs?

 Peer pressure mostly.